chandachewe10/currency/README.md

 composer require chandachewe/currency
 ```

 Add the  `namespaces and vendor/autoload in the file you will be doing your conversions from.
-Am assuming the file is in the root directory together with the vendor.
+Am assuming the file and the vendor are both in the root directory.
 In your file include the following on top`:

 ```php